 SCROLL FOR TRAIL DESCRIPTION, PROPERTY DESCRIPTION, AND NATURAL HISTORY

 From Great Barrington: Take Route 41 north into Richmond.
 After passing Route 295, Perry’s Peak Road will be the next left approximately one mile down the road.
-On Perry Peak Road, find the parking at the second red barn on the left, with a BNRC sign by the road.
+On Perry Peak Road, find the parking on the left, with a BNRC sign by the road.
 Please do not park directly on Perry’s Peak Road in any season.

 From Pittsfield: Get on West Housatonic Street (Route 20) heading west.
 Turn left onto Route 41 just before Hancock Shaker Village.
 After 2.5 miles turn right onto Perry’s Peak Road.
-Parking is signed, second red barn on the left.
+Parking is signed, on the left.
 Please do not park directly on Perry’s Peak Road in any season.

 GPS: 42.4068, -73.3654 (Trailhead parking)